 Spring is a wonderful time to visit the Greek islands.
-It’s the last month of low season, the last chance to relax on beaches or stroll through white-washed towns without throngs of tourists.
-However, if you want to soak up some sun, your best bet is Crete – because, as the southernmost of the islands, it’s also the hottest and prices are much lower during shoulder season.
+It’s the last month of low season, so the last chance to relax on beaches or stroll through white-washed towns without throngs of tourists.
+If you want to soak up some sun, your best bet is Crete – because, as the southernmost of the islands, it’s also the hottest and prices are much lower during shoulder season.

-With temperatures hovering around 20°C, it’s warm enough to enjoy the beach or take advantage of the pleasant temperatures and do some hiking.
+With temperatures hovering around 17°C, it’s warm enough to enjoy the beach or take advantage of the pleasant temperatures and do some hiking.
 The mountains are truly stunning in April and you can visit traditional villages and sample delicious cuisine in local tavernas, many of which produce their own cheese and wine.
 Meanwhile, coastal cities like Rethymno make the perfect base.

 11. Toronto, Canada